Board of Commissioners

 Dr Wayne Ngata, TEC Commissioner

-The role of Amokura gives strength to our equity focus, and integrates te ao Māori and mātauranga Māori into TEC’s governance processes particularly in honouring the principles of Te Tiriti o Waitangi partnership.
+Wayne joined the Board in November 2019 and in 2023 was appointed Deputy Chair.
+His wealth of experience gives strength to our equity focus and integrates te ao Māori and mātauranga Māori into TEC’s governance processes, particularly in honouring the principles of Te Tiriti o Waitangi partnership.

 Kirk Hope, Commissioner, Chair Matai Punaha – Systems Responsiveness Committee